Definition: Consisting of or composed of similar elements or ingredients, of a uniform quality throughout.

 Table 1: Differences between homogenous & heterogeneous mixtures (Ref.
 2, 3)

 |The composition is uniform throughout.||Non-uniform composition throughout the mixture.|

 |It exhibits only a single phase.||There are many phases present in these mixtures depending upon their compositions.|

 |The separation of substances can be carried out physically, e.g. by chromatography, distillation, evaporation, filtration, centrifugation||The separation of substances can be carried out physically, e.g. by filtration, distillation, crystallization, chromatography, decanting, extraction|

 |In ecosystems, homogenous populations have less biodiversity and lower species richness.||In ecosystems, heterogenous populations have higher biodiversity and higher species richness.|

-Although the concept and composition of both homogenous and heterogeneous substances are quite different from each other but both of these are not constant and are subject to change with context and composition.
+Although the concept and composition of both homogenous and heterogeneous substances are quite different from each other both are not constant and are subject to change with context and composition.
 Let us consider blood as an example.
-The blood seems to be a homogenous if we look at it with an unaided eye.
-However, under the microscope, blood consists of various components, such as red blood cells, plasma, and platelets, indicating it as a heterogeneous (see Figure 2).
+The blood seems to be homogenous if we look at it with an unaided eye.
+However, under the microscope, blood consists of various components, such as red blood cells, plasma, and platelets, indicating it as heterogeneous (see Figure 2).

 Homogenous Examples in Biology